Foundations

 The exodus from an inherently broken monetary network that can't be fixed - to an inherently strong monetary network that can't be broken.
 A long-form exploration of what money is, why fiat fails, and why Bitcoin is the solution.

-Read the essay →
+Read more →

 The Half-Life